SAP/spartacus-docs/_pages/telco/composite-pricing.md

 ## Business Use Case

-Customers browsing single product offerings (SPO) from TUA SPA storefront want to view detailed composite pricing with price alteration (discount) in the following pages:
+Customers browsing the storefront should be able to view detailed pricing information about a product offering.

 | Page   Information 	| Eligible Prices 	|
 |-	|-	|